Lance Nichols

-Lance Lee Nichols (born July 25, 1939) is an American former catcher, manager, farm system official and scout in professional baseball.
+Lance Lee Nichols (July 25, 1939 – March 9, 2024) was an American former catcher, manager, farm system official and scout in professional baseball.
 Nichols threw and batted right-handed.
 He stood 6 ft tall and weighed 195 lb as an active player.

 Nichols was born in Kansas City, Missouri.
 He attended Lyndon, Kansas, High School and played baseball, basketball and football at Emporia State University, before signing his first pro baseball contract with the Los Angeles Dodgers in 1961.
 He progressed as far as the Triple-A Spokane Indians of the Pacific Coast League for 77 games in 1966, but never appeared at the Major League level, batting .225 over six minor league seasons with 15 home runs.